TheWorldAvatar/stack/stack-data-uploader/README.md

 The `"rml"` data type should be used to load RDF triples from CSV files using [YARRRML rules](https://rml.io/yarrrml/), into a specified SPARQL endpoint namespace (defined in the parent dataset).
 Users must deploy both the `rml-mapper` and `yarrrml-parser` services within their stack, and provide resources as matching `.yml` and `.csv` file pairs with identical names for the loader to associate them.

-> [!IMPORTANT]
-> Do **NOT** include `sources` or `targets` field in your [YARRRML rules](https://rml.io/yarrrml/).
+> :warning: **Warning**: Do **NOT** include `sources` or `targets` field in your [YARRRML rules](https://rml.io/yarrrml/).
 The loader will automatically populate these fields.

-> [!TIP]
-> Users can make use of the [default functions in RML Mapper](https://rml.io/docs/rmlmapper/default-functions/) as functions in their YARRRML rules.
+> :memo: **Note**: Users can make use of the [default functions in RML Mapper](https://rml.io/docs/rmlmapper/default-functions/) as functions in their YARRRML rules.
 Please read the test `.yml` files if you require compliant samples.

 The data loader performs the following steps when uploading csv data and rules:

-1. YARRRML loading

-The loader automatically populates the sources and targets fields following the csv data file names and the namespace defined in the parent dataset.
+1. **YARRRML loading**: The loader automatically populates the sources and targets fields following the csv data file names and the namespace defined in the parent dataset.

-2. YARRRML -> RML

-It converts the generated [YARRRML rules](https://rml.io/yarrrml/) into [RML rules](https://rml.io/specs/rml/) using the [YARRRML Parser tool](https://github.com/RMLio/yarrrml-parser).
+2. **YARRRML to RML**: It converts the generated [YARRRML rules](https://rml.io/yarrrml/) into [RML rules](https://rml.io/specs/rml/) using the [YARRRML Parser tool](https://github.com/RMLio/yarrrml-parser).

-3. RML upload

-It reads the [RML rules](https://rml.io/specs/rml/) using the [RMLMapper tool](https://github.com/RMLio/rmlmapper-java) to convert the csv data files into RDF triples.
+3. **RML upload**: It reads the [RML rules](https://rml.io/specs/rml/) using the [RMLMapper tool](https://github.com/RMLio/rmlmapper-java) to convert the csv data files into RDF triples.
 These triples are then subsequently uploaded to the specified namespace to the Blazegraph database within the stack.

 ### TBox CSV Data